Neutralization in Spanish

 Laterals also undergo assimilation in preconsonantal position, but only under the influence of palatals, as in [koʎˈtʃon] colchón ‘mattress’, and velars, as in [ˈaɫɣo] algo ‘something’.
 Therefore, using /L/ to designate a lateral archiphoneme, we have the following distributional statement:

-/L/ is realized as [ʎ] when immediately followed by a palatal and as [ɫ] when immediately followed by a velar.Finally, the distinction between the vibrants /r/ and /ɾ/ is also neutralized in all positions except between vowels, meaning that we can posit a vibrant archiphoneme /R/.
+/L/ is realized as [ʎ] when immediately followed by a palatal and as [ɫ] when immediately followed by a velar (and immediately preceded by a non-front vowel).Finally, the distinction between the vibrants /r/ and /ɾ/ is also neutralized in all positions except between vowels, meaning that we can posit a vibrant archiphoneme /R/.
 The distributional rule is as follows:

-Before other types of consonant /L/ is realized as [l].
+In all other cases, /L/ is realized as [l].

 /R/ is realized as the trill [r] in word-initial position and after a nasal, a lateral or /s/.Some examples: [reˈlox] reloj ‘watch’, [ˈonra] honra ‘honour’, [alreðeˈðoɾ] alrededor ‘around’, [iɹraˈel] or [iraˈel] Israel, [aˈtɾako] atraco ‘robbery’, [ˈkaɾne] carne ‘meat’.